 Retailing for £5.09, the Dorco Eve 6 six blade women’s razor significantly undercuts the rival five blade varieties from Gillette’s Venus or Wilkinson Sword, with the South Korean challenger benefiting from the lower costs associated with controlling its own production.

-Kim believes the combination of a gender neutral approach, a strong heritage and friendly brand strategy will enable Dorco to develop a loyal fanbase and realise its ambition to become the UK’s “go-to razor subscription service”.
+Kim believes the combination of a dual gender approach, a strong heritage and friendly brand strategy will enable Dorco to develop a loyal fanbase and realise its ambition to become the UK’s “go-to razor subscription service”.